 - Studying Latin or ancient Greek helps with English vocabulary, as many words derive from Latin and Greek, especially specialized terminology like legal, medical, scientific and technical terms.

 - It also improves knowledge of English grammar and sentence structure.

 - Latin helps in learning Romance languages, including Spanish, French and Italian.

-- Learning either language improves memory, logic, attention to detail, as well as critical reasoning and analytical skills.
+- Learning either language improves memory, logic and attention to detail, as well as critical reasoning and analytical skills.

 - Studying the classical languages gives you the ability to read and enjoy ancient authors and literature in the original languages: in ancient Greek – Homer, Euripides, Thucydides, Plato and the New Testament; in Latin – Cicero, Caesar, Catullus, Vergil, Ovid, Augustine and the Vulgate.

 - Democracy, philosophy, drama, history, geography, mathematics and science all have their roots in ancient Greece.

 - Roman ideas, symbols, culture and institutions, from laws to government to architecture, influenced the Founding Fathers of the United States.

 - Figures from and references to classical mythology appear in literature, theater, art, music, advertising, film and TV.

 - Gain a general cultural appreciation of the classical Mediterranean world via exposure to Greek and Roman history, culture, literature, art, philosophy and religion.